-In the fourth quarter of 2017, Karnalyte received a statement of claim filed at the Court of Queen's Bench of Alberta by Mr. Siu Ma, the Company's former Executive Vice-president and Chief Operating Officer, in the amount of \$728,750.
-Mr. Ma's claim is for an alleged breach of contract for the Company's failure to provide payments to Mr. Ma after he terminated the employment agreement alleging a change of control had occurred.
-The Company has denied Mr. Ma's allegations and filed a statement of defence.
+In the fourth quarter of 2017, Karnalyte received a statement of claim filed at the Court of Queens Bench of Alberta by Mr. Siu Ma, the Companys former Executive Vice -president and Chief Operating Officer, in the amount of \$728,750.
+Mr. Mas claim is for an alleged breach of contract for the Companys failure to provide payments to Mr. Ma after he terminated the employment agreement alleging a change of control had occurred.
+The Company has denied Mr. Mas allegations and filed a statement of defence.

-On May 28, 2018, the Company filed an originating application at the Court of Queen's Bench of Alberta naming Mr. Robin Phinney, Mr. Dave Van Dam, and Mr. Dan Brown as respondents, seeking, among other things, a declaration that the Company was entitled to take certain actions with respect to shareholder proposals made by the respondents, a declaration that the respondents engaged in improper proxy solicitation, a declaration that the respondents were acting jointly and in concert to effect change in the Company's Board, and a declaration that Mr. Phinney and Mr. Van Dam have failed to discharge their obligations to comply with the early warning system as set out in Multilateral Instrument 62-104 and with other securities laws and regulations.
+On May 28, 2018, the Company filed an originating application at the Court of Queens Bench of Alberta naming Mr. Robin Phinney, Mr. Dave Van Dam, and Mr. Dan Brown as respondents, seeking, among other things, a declaration that the Company was entitled to take certain actions with respect to shareholder proposals made by the respondents, a declaration that the respondents engaged in improper proxy solicitation, a declaration that the respondents were acting jointly and in concert to effect change in the Companys Board, and a declaration that Mr. Phinney and Mr. Van Dam have failed to discharge their obligations to comply with the early warning system as set out in Multilateral Instrument 62-104 and with other securities laws and regulations.
+On February 18, 2020, the Court found that Mr. Brown published an improper proxy solicitation on May 28, 2018 and dismissed the remainder of the Companys application.

-On June 29, 2018, the Company filed a statement of claim at the Court of Queen's Bench of Alberta against Mr. Dan Brown claiming, among other things, damages in the amount of \$1,250,000 for defamation.
+On June 29, 2018, the Company filed a statement of claim at the Court of Queens Bench of Alberta against Mr. Dan Brown claiming, among other things, damages in the amount of \$1,250,000 for defamation.
 Mr. Brown filed a statement of defence on September 14, 2018.

-On July 4, 2018, the Company filed a statement of claim at the Court of Queen's Bench of Alberta against Mr. Robin Phinney, the Company's former President and director, claiming, among other things, damages in the amount of \$5,000,000 arising from breaches of fiduciary duties, improper proxy solicitation, misrepresentation before securities regulators, and interference with contractual relationships.
+On July 4, 2018, the Company filed a statement of claim at the Court of Queens Bench of Alberta against Mr. Robin Phinney, the Companys former President and director, claiming, among other things, damages in the amount of \$5,000,000 arising from breaches of fiduciary duties, improper proxy solicitation, misrepresentation before securities regulators, and interference with contractual relationships.
 Mr. Phinney filed a statement of defence on September 24, 2018.

-Karnalyte is not aware of any other legal proceedings to which the Company is or was a party, or of which any of its property is or was the subject, during the financial year ended December 31, 2018.
+Karnalyte is not aware of any other legal proceedings to which the Company is or was a party, or of which any of its property is or was the subject, during the financial year ended December 31, 2019.
 The Company is not aware of any contemplated proceedings.

-During the financial year ended December 31, 2018, management is not aware of any penalties or sanctions imposed against the Company by a court relating to provincial and territorial securities legislation or by a securities regulatory authority, nor any other penalties or sanctions imposed by a court or regulatory body against the Company.
-During the financial year ended December 31, 2018 the Company did not enter into any settlement agreements before a court relating to provincial and territorial securities legislation or with a securities regulatory authority.
+During the financial year ended December 31, 2019, management is not aware of any penalties or sanctions imposed against the Company by a court relating to provincial and territorial securities legislation or by a securities regulatory authority, nor any other penalties or sanctions imposed by a court or regulatory body against the Company.
+During the financial year ended December 31, 2019 the Company did not enter into any settlement agreements before a court relating to provincial and territorial securities legislation or with a securities regulatory authority.